zaninth/Starbucks-A-B-test-Promotion-Optimization/README.md

 # Starbucks A/B test Promotion Optimization

 ## 🚀**Introduction**
 This dataset is part of The [Udacity](https://eu.udacity.com/) Data Scientist Nanodegree Program.
-The goal of this project is to apply the data science and statistical skills learned in the course to analyze and complete the [Starbucks](https://www.starbucks.com/) Take-Home assignament provided for their data scientist candidate jobs.
+The goal of this project is to apply the data science and statistical skills learned in the course to analyze and complete the [Starbucks](https://www.starbucks.com/) Take-Home assignment  provided for their data scientist candidate jobs.

 *Read the article on [Medium](https://medium.com/@thaleszanin/a-data-scientists-look-at-an-a-b-test-167679ac631d)